OliverVea/Olve.OpenRaster/README.md

 I want to expand this in the future with:

 1. Reading all content.
-Currently the following is not supported:
+Currently, the following is not supported:
     - Thumbnail images
     - Merged image
 1. Writing operations to both stack and all images.